I had some challenges growing up. This informs my therapeutic approach.

 In Oregon I was in Boy Scouts where we went on a campout once a month, rain or shine.
 At age 11 and 12 I went on two 50-milers and did cross-country orienteering off-trail at 13.

-At 61, I still enjoy hiking off-trail, now with my camera.
+Over 60, I still enjoy hiking off-trail with my Nikon D4 camera.
 In Arizona I have encountered a Black Bear, Bighorn Sheep, White-Tail Deer, and curious little Coati who came near me.
 In our yard in Tucson, where I have a home-office for treatments and workshops, we have seen numerous Bobcats, Coyotes, Great Horned Owls and Harris's Hawks which hunt as a cooperative family.

 Some of my nature photography is posted on Flickr and some on Facebook.